DIVERSITY, EQUITY & INCLUSION

 COMPLETED

-• Established Local Art & Social Procurement Programs
+• Established Local Art & Social Procurement Programs.

-• Established Social Impact Commercial program, providing Live/Work studio space to artist from equity-deserving groups
+• Established Social Impact Commercial program, providing Live/Work studio space to artist from equity-deserving groups:

-• Worked closely with Regent Park residents and RESCON to support the community and published a Report Back to Regent Park post–hate crime
+• Worked closely with Regent Park residents and RESCON to support the community and published a Report Back to Regent Park post–hate crime.

-• Signed ILEO (Inclusive Local Economic Opportunity) Charter
+• Signed ILEO (Inclusive Local Economic Opportunity) Charter.

 ONGOING

-• Increasing community capacity through Daniels’ Social Impact Commercial program, including providing Work-Live studio space to artists from equity-deserving groups
+• Increasing community capacity through Daniels’ Social Impact Commercial program, including providing Work-Live studio space to artists from equity-deserving groups.

-• Ongoing philanthropic support of various organizations
+• Ongoing philanthropic support for various organizations.

-• Embracing an equity and anti-racism approach to local economic development
+• Embracing an equity and anti-racism approach to local economic development.

-• Continuing to work closely with the Regent Park community to ensure resident voices are at the forefront of the revitalization process
+• Continuing to work closely with the Regent Park community to ensure resident voices are at the forefront of the revitalization process.

-• Continued commitment to equity-deserving youth economic empowerment and mentorship through local employment programs, such as Creating Real Apprenticeships for Toronto (CRAFT) and Moving Towards Opportunity (MTO) programs
+• Continued commitment to equity-deserving youth economic empowerment and mentorship through local employment programs, such as Creating Real Apprenticeships for Toronto (CRAFT) and Moving Towards Opportunity (MTO) programs.

 Daniels’ Commitment To Truth & Reconciliation